Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 ## some notes

 Pushing the default Game Boy camera registers to a M64283FP is overall OK: auto-calibration is activated by default, VOUT is set to Vref in the dark (minus the drift), registers ST and END are not sent.
-The only noticable difference is the table of register E. While the default value in the Game Boy Camera is 0x000 (50% enhancement intensity with the M64282FP), it corresponds to 0% enhancement intensity with the M64283FP.
+The only noticable difference is the table of register E. While the default value in the Game Boy Camera is 0b000 (50% enhancement intensity with the M64282FP), it corresponds to 0% enhancement intensity with the M64283FP.
 So image appears very soft.

 The M64282FP also has masked pixels lines (4 lines at the bottom of image) but they always return Vref + the saturation voltage (like if the sensor was dazzled in full light).
 I think nothing usefull can be deduced from this signal.
 On the other hand the masked pixels of the M64283FP really returns a usefull dark signal.

 Overall, both sensors are remarquably compatibles.
-A custom Game Boy Camera rom could perfectly handle the M64283FP with very minimal efforts (like shifting the register E table and that's all).
+A custom Game Boy Camera rom could perfectly handle the M64283FP with very minimal efforts (like shifting the register E table and correcting a bit Vref with register O).

 ## The random access mode

-The English datasheet is totally confusing (to say the least) about how to activate the random access mode while the Japanese one if perfectly clear: all image enhancement features must be deactivated: both auto-calibration and convolution kernels (N, VH1, VH0 = 0, CL, OB = 1).
+The English datasheet is totally confusing about how to activate the random access mode while the Japanese one if perfectly clear: all image enhancement features must be deactivated: both auto-calibration and convolution kernels (N, VH1, VH0 = 0, CL, OB = 1).
 And it just works.

 **Recommended register settings to trigger random access mode according to the Japanese Datasheet of the M64283FP sensor**
 ![](/Pictures%20and%20datasheets/Registers_setting_random_access.png)